fizyr/dr_param/README.md

   Bar b;
 };

-// Now we use the macros to *delcare* (but not define) the YAML conversions.
+// Now we use the macros to *declare* (but not define) the YAML conversions.
 // Note: like the decomposition macros, these *must* be called from the global namespace.
 DR_PARAM_DECLARE_YAML_CONVERSION(Bar);
 DR_PARAM_DECLARE_YAML_CONVERSION(Foo);